Skip To Main Content

 The Right Approach to Recourse

-The right bank or financial firm is an essential ingredient in conducting an effective, profitable recourse program.
+Collaborating with the right bank or financial firm is an essential ingredient in conducting an effective, profitable recourse program.
 Just “finding a bank” is insufficient.
-CommerceHealthcare® advises distinguishing between financial institutions based on the following critical characteristics:
+CommerceHealthcare® advises distinguishing between financial institutions based on five critical characteristics (Figure 4):

-Driving growth and expanding access via recourse financing require the ability to offer credit lines to a wide range of patients at very low or interest free rates.
-Healthy, asset-rich banks bring the security and scalability necessary to support the program.
+Driving growth and expanding health access via recourse financing require the ability to offer credit lines to a wide range of patients at very low or interest free rates.
+Healthy, asset-rich banks bring the stability and scalability necessary to support the program.

 Two components are vital.
 First, lines of credit must be extended at significant levels (up to $50,000, for example) and with virtually automatic approval in order to cover the most patients and reduce friction in the process.
-Second, in the event an account defaults, your financial firm should refund all the transaction fees you have incurred.
-This policy substantially decreases your financial exposure to non-performing recourse situations and maintains an incentive for your bank to service the accounts.
+Second, in the event an account defaults, your financial organization should refund all the transaction fees you have incurred.
+This policy substantially decreases your financial exposure to non-performing recourse situations and maintains an incentive for your financial organization to service the accounts.

 Beyond default rates, the concern most frequently registered about recourse is addition of complexity and cost to the organization’s revenue cycle.
-Health systems, hospitals and physician practices are not financial institutions and should not have to play the role of a bank.
-A financial firm or bank providing disciplined, end-to-end loan administration from processing to patient communication to reporting relieves burdens on your staff.
+Health systems, hospitals and physician practices are not financial institutions and shouldn’t have to play the role of a bank.
+A financial firm providing disciplined, end-to-end loan administration from processing to patient communication to reporting relieves burdens on your staff.

-Your vendor must be highly cognizant of industry trends to enable program adaptation as external requirements change.
-In addition, the firm or bank must thoroughly understand the myriad of governmental regulations and lending non-discrimination rules.
+Your financing group must be highly cognizant of industry trends to enable program adaptation as external requirements change.
+In addition, they must thoroughly understand the myriad of governmental regulations and lending non-discrimination rules.
 Relying on a single trusted financial institution for compliance brings peace of mind.

 Benefits

-A well-executed recourse financing program puts you on the road to rapid realization of numerous substantial benefits:
+A well-executed recourse financing program puts you on the road to rapid realization of numerous benefits:

-• Reduce bad debt and improve cash flow.
-The combination of a comfortable plan covering full payment obligations and close loan monitoring from an experienced, trusted financial institution fosters strong payment results and minimized defaults.
+- Reduce bad debt and improve cash flow.
+The combination of a comfortable credit line and close loan monitoring from an experienced financial institution fosters strong payment adherence and minimizes defaults.
 Evidence suggests that patients are more likely to make payments when dealing with an independent financial institution.
-The result is better overall cash flow and fewer bad debts.
+The result is better overall cash flow and fewer bad debts for providers.

-• Enhance patient financial experience and patient satisfaction.
-Patients have the dignity of covering their medical debt and dealing privately with a financial institution to pay off their bills with an affordable 0% or low interest rate.
-Patients also value the credit line’s ability to add repeat/ chronic care charges without creating a new loan application.
+- Enhance patient financial experience and patient satisfaction.
+Patients have the dignity of covering their medical debt and dealing privately with a financial institution to pay off their bills at an affordable 0% or low interest rate.
+Patients also value the credit line’s ability to add repeat/chronic care charges without creating a new loan application.
 Organizations that offer these tailored recourse financing options will garner patient satisfaction and brand loyalty.

-• Reduce servicing expenses of managing in-house payment plans.
-Let the bank handle the recourse program, enabling you to reallocate staff to higher priority projects.
+- Reduce servicing expenses of managing in-house payment plans.
+Let the bank handle recourse program administration, enabling you to reallocate staff to higher priority projects.

-• Streamline enrollment.
-Frequently, only a verbal approval is needed for a patient to enroll in the recourse program.
+- Streamline enrollment.
+Frequently, only verbal approval is needed for a patient to enroll in the recourse program.

 Conclusion